milanowasp/Cyber-Security-Best-Practices/README.md

 # Security Best Practices for Various Domains in Information Technology

+Please check individual files for more.
+This is still work in progress.

 1.	**Network Security:**
   •	Use firewalls to control access to the network.